okta-samples/okta-react-native-sample/README.md

 npm run ios
 ```

+**TIP**: If you have Android Studio install with CLI integration (Tools > Create Command-line Launcher), you can run `studio android` to view your project's code and run/debug from your IDE.

 If you see a home page that prompts you to login, then things are working!
 Clicking the **Login** button will redirect you to the Okta sign-in page.

 You can sign in with the same account that you created when signing up for your developer org, or you can use a known username and password from your Okta Directory.